chutney-testing/chutney-testing.github.io-legacy/_includes/tasks/http-patch.md

-## HTTP Delete
+## HTTP Patch

-The HTTP Delete task performs an HTTP request with the DELETE request method.
+The HTTP Patch task performs an HTTP request with the PATCH request method.

 ### Inputs